HaJaehee/SkipGraphNode/README.md

 After the configuration file is ready, the skip graph node can be run by running the executable provided with the project.

+## A parser for `config.yaml` is not implemented.

+You have to implement a parser.
+The parser must create and have objects, such as Underlay, SkipNodeInterface, SkipNodeIdentity, and LookupTable (which is created by using LookupTableFactory).
+Then, the parser's attributes can be used to create objects, such as MiddleLayer and SkipNode.

+## The SkipNodeTest class is used only to test this implementation locally.

+There are many useful example codes.

 # How to Interact with Skip Graph Node

 After setting up a Skip Graph process in the network and having it running, the user can